razgarabedi/Nginxify-Assist/README.md

         # }
     }
     ```
-    *   Replace `/path/to/your/nextjs/app` with the actual path to the Next.js application.
+    *   Replace `/path/to/your/nextjs/app` with the actual path to the Next.js application directory.
     *   Ensure the `proxy_pass` directive points to the correct port your Next.js app runs on (default is 3000 when using `npm start`).
 Using `127.0.0.1` is often more reliable than `localhost`.

 4.  **Enable the site:**